simeon20/Azure-Sentinel-Mini-SOC/README.md

 ---

-Keep artifacts, stop costs (safe to keep for portfolio):

-This keeps your workbook/rules so you can show the project later, but stops ingestion/compute.

-Stop log ingestion

 Subscription Activity Logs

 Azure Portal → Subscriptions → your sub → Activity log → Export Activity Logs / Diagnostic settings → Delete the setting that sends to your workspace.